 The Affordable Housing Strategy takes a broad overview of housing issues across the municipality.
 Following the adoption of the Strategy, it is expected that further work will explore the housing needs of specific groups and opportunities to address targeted responses.

-Have Your Say on the Draft Affordable Housing Strategy
+Public consultation on the Draft Affordable Housing Strategy is now closed

-Following the public exhibition period, all submissions received will be considered by Affordable Development Outcomes and Council officers, and a Conversation Report will be prepared.
-The Strategy may be revised further in response to submissions, before being considered for adoption at an Ordinary Council Meeting in early 2020.
+All submissions received are currently being considered by Affordable Development Outcomes and Council officers, and a Conversation Report will be released with the final version of the Affordable Housing Strategy, which will be considered for adoption at an Ordinary Council Meeting in early 2020.

 For more information, please contact Council’s Strategic Planning Team on (03) 5832 9730.